SoCal forecast: Santa Ana winds intensify, red flag warning in effect Thursday, Friday

-LOS ANGELES (KABC) -- A red flag warning is in place for Southern California as intense Santa Ana winds are expected to arrive Thursday and remain the following day.
+LOS ANGELES (KABC) -- A red flag warning is in place for Southern California as Santa Ana winds are expected to intensify throughout Thursday and remain the following day.

-A red flag warning will be in effect from 3 a.m.
-Thursday through 6 p.m.
+A red flag warning will be in effect through 6 p.m.
 Friday.
 Most of the Southland will see an increase in temps and wind strength during that time span, creating dangerous wildfire conditions.
+Wind gusts may reach speeds of up to 30 to 60 mph, and even 70 mph in the mountains.

 The winds are expected to die down around Friday afternoon, although there will be pockets of stronger gusts in some areas through Friday evening.